Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 History Repeats Itself

-Last week I had a conversation I've had a hundred times before.
+Last week I had a conversation that I have had a hundred times before.

-CFO of a medium-sized company.
-150 employees, manufacturing industry.
-Cloud bill from AWS and Azure together: CHF 28,000 per month.
-Two years ago, it was CHF 12,000.
+CFO of a mid-sized company.
+150 employees, manufacturing.
+AWS and Azure cloud bill combined: CHF 28'000 per month.
+Two years ago, it was still CHF 12'000.

-His question: "Can you explain what we are paying for?"
+His question: "Can you explain to me what we are paying for?"

 Silence.

-This is not an exception.
+This is not the exception.
 This is the rule.

 (Flexera State of the Cloud 2025)